ctavolazzi/code-conductor/ai_setup_only_test/_AI-Setup/AI-setup-validation-instructions.md

 ## Validation Steps

-1. Check that the `.AI-Setup` folder exists and contains all required files
+1. Check that the `_AI-Setup` folder exists and contains all required files
 2. Verify that the `work_efforts` directory structure is properly set up
 3. Confirm that the AI-setup commands are working as expected

 ## Required Components

-1. `.AI-Setup` folder with:
+1. `_AI-Setup` folder with:
    - INSTRUCTIONS.md
    - AI-setup-validation-instructions.md
    - AI-work-effort-system.md